moby/moby/man/docker-run.1.md

 container.
 To use these same mounts in other containers, specify the **--volumes-from** option also.

-You can add `:ro` or `:rw` suffix to a volume to mount it  read-only or read-write mode, respectively.
-By default, the volumes are mounted read-write.
+You can supply additional options for each bind-mount following an additional colon.
+A `:ro` or `:rw` suffix mounts a volume in read-only or read-write mode, respectively.
+By default, volumes are mounted in read-write mode.
-See examples.
+You can also specify the consistency requirement for the mount, either `:consistent` (the default), `:cached`, or `:delegated`.
+Multiple options are separated by commas, e.g. `:ro,cached`.

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
 Without a label, the security system might